godotengine/godot-docs/classes/class_transform2d.rst

 - :ref:`Transform2D<class_Transform2D>` **rotated** **(** :ref:`float<class_float>` phi **)**

-Rotates the transform by the given angle (in radians).
+Rotates the transform by the given angle (in radians), using matrix multiplication.

 ----